joelparkerhenderson/demo-rust-axum/README.md

 ### What is helpful?

-Some knowledge of web frameworks is hepful, such as:
+Some knowledge of web frameworks is helpful, such as:

 * Rust web frameworks, such as Actix, Rocket, Warp, etc.